ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 In {{site.data.keyword.vmwaresolutions_short}}, every primary instance deploys a forest root domain and configures the site topology.
 The {{site.data.keyword.vmwaresolutions_short}} AD/DNS is always going to be its own forest and domain, you cannot remove this forest or domain because it might break the {{site.data.keyword.vmwaresolutions_short}} automation.
 You can't migrate the users and resources to one of your existing domains or create a new domain, as you can't create the credentials for the IBM user named `automation`.

-During the ordering process of a vCenter Server instance, the following information is collected from the user that is pertinent to the Active Directory Domain Services (AD DS) and DNS configuration:
+During the ordering process of a vCenter Server instance, the following information is collected from the user that is pertinent to the Active Directory Domain Services (AD DS) and DNS configuration.
 * Hostname prefix
 * Domain name